matthewnewell/terribletick/README.md

 ![run!](/media/TickReference1.png)

-Someday they will magically disappear.
 Until then, we fight.
 Or run.